 You have more time to get to know people, you can easily network with them, schedule more appointments, and get them to recommend you to their friends.

-You can be more creative with your treatments, since you are not constrained by rules or strict time frames.
-You also make potentially more money since you don’t have to split it with anyone like if you work for someone else.
+You can be more creative with your treatments, since you are not restricted by rules or rigid time frames.
+You can also potentially make more money since you don’t have to split it with anyone as when you are working for someone else.

 The disadvantage is that you have to find your clients yourself.
 You have to be your own marketing agent.
-If you are not good at marketing yourself, your career can be stressful if not enough money is coming in.
+If you are not good at marketing yourself, your career can be stressful if you are not generating enough income.